-In this article, we’ll tell you a little bit about why we like maple coffee and why it’s worth trying out.
+In this article, we’ll tell you a little bit about why we like maple syrup in coffee and why it is worth trying out.
 If you have a sweet tooth and like sweet coffee, you’re doing yourself a disservice if you don’t give maple coffee a try.

 Maple is a common flavoring for artificially flavored coffees, but recipes that use actual maple syrup in coffee are surprisingly rare.
 Many fall-themed specialty coffee beans have maple flavors, and people associate maple with cozy autumn mornings and winter nights by the fire.
 If you like the sound of that but don’t typically like artificially flavored coffee, the good news is you can get a similar effect using plain old maple syrup.